Optimizing your creative assets for Google App campaigns (UAC)

 That’s why it’s important to show your brand really early on in the video.
 So within the first 5s, make sure your brand is shown in the video.
 It can be showing your app icon but also done through showing your brand in the app/product.

-Using the UAC Ad Assets Creative Report to optimize
+Using the App Campaign Ad Assets Creative Report to optimize

 So what happens when you start running your campaigns?

 First, you want to give some time (so yes, money too) to each of your campaigns.
 Less than a week is definitely not enough because the algorithm needs a bit of time to adjust and optimize (especially for In-app actions campaigns).

 On the MobileDevMemo Slack group, Jorge Canga from Lab Cave said that “It takes the algorithm around 2 weeks for Android games and 4 weeks for iOS to show the best CPIs”.
 Others talk about waiting for at least 100 conversions before making any changes.
 The people we talked to at Google mentioned 3 weeks as often being the sweet spot (but it does vary depending on bids and budget: the more Google can front load bids and budget to test more and higher quality inventory, the better).

 You can start seeing the performance of the different assets in your Ad Assets creative report.

 In there, you’ll find two main types of information for each asset: